DANCON MARCH || Camp Novo Selo, Kosovo

 What is a DANCON March?

-DANCON is short for Danish Contingent.
-The DANCON March is a tradition that goes back to 1972 when the Royal Danish Army was deployed in Cyprus.
-There is a DANCON event wherever the Danish Contingent mission takes them.
-The march has taken place in Afghanistan, Bosnia, Croatia, Kosovo, and Iraq, to name a few.
+DANCON stands for Danish Contingent.
+The DANCON March is a long-standing tradition that dates back to 1972 when the Royal Danish Army was deployed to Cyprus.
+Since then, the event has been held wherever the Danish Contingent is stationed, including locations such as Afghanistan, Bosnia, Croatia, Kosovo, and Iraq, among others.

-The march measures the Army's physical preparedness and provides a social event.
-The march route is located in the countryside close to the Danish Camp.
-The march serves as a sign of mutual trust between the local residents and the Danish Contingent.
-Proceeds from each march are donated to wounded Danish Soldiers and veteran programs.
+The march serves two key purposes: to assess the Army's physical readiness and to provide a social event for participants.
+The route typically winds through the countryside near the Danish camp, fostering a sense of connection and trust between the Danish military and the local residents.
+Additionally, proceeds from each march are donated to support wounded Danish soldiers and veteran programs.

-- Weapons can be part of the load.
+• Weapons may be included as part of the load.

-- March must be done in military uniform and boots.
+• The march must be completed in full military uniform and boots.

 Can I wear the medal on my uniform?